 If you have the time, try out your preferred dye on a small portion of your beard a few days before.
 You can gauge the color and see if you have any unwanted skin reactions.

-Prep the skin surrounding your beard with a thing layer of petroleum jelly to prevent the color from staining your skin.
+Prep the skin surrounding your beard with a thin layer of petroleum jelly to prevent the color from staining your skin.
 Then, apply the dye with a small brush (typically supplied in most kits) and let it sit according to the instructions on the package.
 Once the color is to your liking, rinse your beard a couple of times.

 You have a couple of touch-up options: There are kits available or you can use a small amount of the original product (just don’t overdo it).